 This is a platform that uses friendly competitions to showcase its members’ skills.
 Having a good portfolio might be a good idea before competing with other freelancers on this platform.

-Caters to top talents and make them available for their services.
+Caters to top talents and makes them available for their services.
 Their promise to clients is that they only showcase the top 3% of freelance talent.
 Because of this, most people here have experience and fetch higher fees.
 You can try this platform when you have gained enough knowledge in your particular niche.

 People Per Hour